WORK FOR IMPACT

 ALICE in Lane County

 ALICE stands for Asset Limited, Income Constrained, Employed.
-ALICE households have an income above the Federal Poverty Level but still don’t make enough to afford the basics of what they need – or are just one missed paycheck, one car breakdown, one rise in monthly rent away from financial crisis.
+ALICE households earn an income above the Federal Poverty Level but still don’t make enough to afford the basics of what they need – or are just one missed paycheck, one car breakdown, or one rise in monthly rent away from financial crisis.

 2023 LANE COUNTY POINT-IN-TIME DATA